chankjen/Mpesa_API/README.md

 Integrating the Mpesa Daraja API into your Django project enables you to handle mobile money payments seamlessly.
 By following the steps above, you can set up a payment system that enhances user experience and ensures secure transactions.
 With Mpesa, you can tap into a widely used payment method in Africa and grow your business.

-For more details, refer to the [Mpesa Daraja API Documentation](https://developer.safaricom.co.ke/docs).
+For more details, refer to the [Mpesa Daraja API Documentation](https://developer.safaricom.co.ke/docs). watch videos on how to navigate the project [here](https://youtu.be/opCjRG90hXs?list=PLL9VrPrscsUYrTlaDpDQp-JQ2tc-HJI2N)